-The United States may not be a civilisation as old as India but it does have a rich culture to offer.
-It is often seen as a happening tourist destination for young travellers, although it does has plenty for senior citizens to see and experience too.
+The United States may not be civilization as old as India but it does have a rich culture to offer.
+It is often seen as a happening tourist destination for young travelers, although it does have plenty for senior citizens to see and experience too.

 Here are a few places in the United States that would be of interest to Indian parents and senior citizens.

 Also read: Best travel insurance for parents visiting USA.

 Places to Visit for Parent in the US